Restoring Balance | Privacy Policies | Privacy Guides

 You can print off your own receipt when buying online or subscribing for a service but this may not eliminate the need to provide your email address.

-Many services now demand your birth date during registration.
+Many other services now demand your birth date during registration.
+Legitimate reasons may include determining eligibility for

-Your actual birth date is much more valuable to their marketing department.
+Companies demand it to improve your advertising profile and to make the resale of your profile data more valuable.
 It can be combined with other information to “personalize” their ads.
 It will also make the resale of your profile more profitable.

 Monopoly is made by acquisition — Google buying AdMob and DoubleClick, Facebook buying Instagram and WhatsApp, Amazon buying, to name just a few, Audible, Twitch, Zappos and Alexa.